Minimising the impacts of spray drift

 Be careful of surrounding areas

 - Identify sensitive crops and areas (e.g. creeks and streams, livestock paddocks or schools) around the area where you intend to spray, and let the spray operator know about these areas.

 - Discuss your spray plans with your neighbours and contractors.
 Good communication can often avoid complaints from neighbours or prevent misunderstandings and unnecessary conflict.

 - If possible, maintain a buffer zone between areas of application and areas where there is a risk of damage from spray drift.

 - Select equipment (applicators and nozzles) that will give you the correct droplet size range to minimise drift and maximise efficiency.
 Smaller droplets are more likely to drift.
 Always use equipment as recommended by the manufacturer.

 - Maintain the correct boom height for the nozzles being used.
+For some products the maximum boom height is a label instruction.
 If spray is being applied aerially, make sure it is released only when the aircraft has levelled out above the crop and is turned off before ascending to turn.